-- 1. When a student is referred for consideration for gifted services for general intelligence or a specific academic or arts area, the following notification processes are in place: - The Lead Instructional Coach sends a letter to parents/guardians notifying them of the referral and requesting parents complete and return the Notification of Referral Form.
-This form provides permission for schools to engage in the evaluation/eligibility process, collect multiple criteria data, and provide any needed testing for the identification process. - The identification process is initiated when the signed parental Notification of Referral Form is received by the principal or the Lead Instructional Coach and data collection begins. - 2.
+- 1. When a student is referred for consideration for gifted services for general intelligence or a specific academic or arts area, the following notification processes are in place: - The Lead Instructional Coach or art, music, or theater teacher sends a letter to parents/guard ians notifying them of the referral and requesting parents complete and return the Notified Parent/Guardian Form.
+This form provides permission for schools to engage in the evaluation/eligibility process, collect multiple criteria data, and provide any needed testing for the identification process. - The identification process is initiated when the signed parental Permission to Collect for Gifted Screening form is received by the principal, the Lead Instructional Coach, or art, music, or theater teacher and data collection begins. - 2.
 After the Identification and Placement Committee has reached a consensus, it will make one of three recommendations: - a.
 Eligible for services: - Parents/guardians are notified of the final Identification and Placement Committee decision by letter. - If the decision has been made to identify the student, a parent permission form for the student to receive gifted services is also included. - b.
-Not eligible for services at this time: - If a student is not found eligible for services, the Coordinator for Gifted Services mails a letter to the parent to review the identification decision. - Appeal information is included in the letter sent home to parents to notify them of a non-identification.
+Not eligible for services at this time: - If a student is not found eligible for services, the Coordinator for Gifted Services mails a letter to the parent to notify them of the identification decision.

+Appeal information is included in the letter sent home to parents to notify them of a non-identification.

-- If a parent/guardian appeals a decision, the appeals process goes into effect.
+If a parent/guardian appeals a decision, the appeals process goes into effect.
 Appeals for part-time services are to be submitted in writing and sent to the school principal.
-Appeals for full-time services are sent to the Coordinator for Gifted Services. - c.
-Placed on Monitor Status - Student is monitored and may be reevaluated the following year with the collection of additional evidence.
+Appeals for full-time services are sent to the Coordinator for Gifted Services.

+c.
+Placed on Monitor Status

+Student is monitored and may be reevaluated the following year with the collection of additional evidence.